BloomTech-Labs/labs10-sentiment/README.md

 # Labs10-Sentiment

-Mood is an application that Creates a non-confrontational yet engaging way for employees to communicate with their managers.
+Mood is an application that creates a non-confrontational yet engaging way for employees to communicate with their managers.
 It Provides an effective method for teams to generate actionable feedback to improve working conditions, company culture, and productivity.

 ## Front End